 This July the American Canoe Association is once again holding its National and North American Open Canoe Championships in the lovely and always welcoming town of Wausau, Wisconsin.
 This is followed by the Midwest Freestyle Championships in August; just two of the many canoe and kayak related events held at this internationally recognised white-water location.

 Graceland is a place revered by many.
-To Elvis fans around the world this stately, old colonial house on the outskirts of downtown Memphis is almost sacred.
+To Elvis fans around the world, this stately, old colonial house on the outskirts of downtown Memphis is almost sacred.

-Love for the King and the devotion to preserve his legacy are very much evident in and around Graceland as well as its visitor’s centre, both of which encompass a most fitting tribute to Elvis, his life and his music.
+Love for the King and the devotion to preserving his legacy are very much evident in and around Graceland as well as its visitor’s centre, both of which encompass a most fitting tribute to Elvis, his life and his music.